 We can point you in the right direction for visits and tastings at various châteaux around Bordeaux but do give us some notice as many of the more famous estates fill up well in advance.

-We recommend a day trip up the D2 wine route in the Médoc, to the north of Bordeaux, passing through Margaux, St-Julien, Pauillac and finally St-Estephe.
+We recommend a day trip up the D2 wine route in the Médoc, to the north of Bordeaux - we are around 50 to 75 minutes from the famous Médoc appellations of Margaux, St-Julien, Pauillac and finally St-Estéphe.
 Many of the world’s most famous wines can be found along this road and we can slot you into a Château in the morning and perhaps another in the afternoon.
 On the spot visitors can often be frowned upon although there are some that you can pitch up to without booking.